khuedoan/homelab/docs/debugging.md

 - Check if the operating system ISO file is mounted
 - Check the controller firewall config
 - Check PXE server Docker logs

-## Cloud infrastructure

-### RKE cannot connect to the LXC nodes

-- Check if you can SSH to the node(s) using the configured SSH key